yegor256/blog/_drafts/_junit.md

 }
 {% endhighlight %}

-As you see, there is only one "statement" in this method: `assertEquals()`.
+As you can see, there is only one "statement" in this method: `assertEquals()`.

 [Hamcrest](http://hamcrest.org/) with its
 [`assertThat()`](http://hamcrest.org/JavaHamcrest/javadoc/2.0.0.0/org/hamcrest/MatcherAssert.html)
-and a
+and its
 [collection](http://hamcrest.org/JavaHamcrest/javadoc/2.0.0.0/allclasses-frame.html)
 of basic matchers is a perfect instrument to make our single-statement test methods even more cohesive and readable.